heyyviv/Algorithms/README.md

 # Algorithms
- This repository is for helping in for quick implementation of algorithms.
+ This repository is for helping me  for quick implementation of algorithms.
 Time to time i will add algorithm to it.
+ this will help me for quick rivision for algorithms